 - Vehicle Reaction: The driver pressing the brake does not immediately stop the vehicle, there are many factors to consider such as physical forces, gravity and friction.

-On average, a person will take to react between .7 seconds if they are waiting for the situation and 1.5 seconds if it is a surprise, and up to 2.5 seconds if they are distracted with their eyes on a cell phone.
+On average, a person takes .7 seconds to react when they are waiting for the situation.
+They take 1.5 seconds when it is a surprise.
+They take up to 2.5 seconds when they are distracted with their eyes on a cell phone.
+This last delay is the cost of texting while driving.

-To make a case, with standard data from the Society of Automotive Engineers in the US, an average vehicle traveling at a speed of 40 mph (Average speed in urban areas), which is crossed by a pedestrian 197 feet away the following will happen:
+Consider standard data from the Society of Automotive Engineers in the US.
+Take an average vehicle traveling at a speed of 40 mph.
+This is the average speed in urban areas.
+A pedestrian crosses 197 feet away.
+The following will happen:

 If you are waiting for it, it will brake 49 feet before running over the pedestrian